 Seven NATO countries are reducing the size of their armies, navies, and air forces.
 The capacity of these major European powers to project military power will be highly constrained.

-Assesses the utility and limitations of minimalist stabilization -- small-scale interventions designed to stabilize a partner government engaged in violent conflict -- and proposes policy recommendations to improve the outcomes of such operations.
+Minimalist stabilizations — small-scale interventions designed to stabilize a partner government engaged in violent conflict — have both utility and limitations.
+This report proposes policy recommendations to improve the outcomes of such operations.

 Since World War II, the United States has relied on a global network of military bases and forces to protect its interests and those of its allies.
 But the international environment has changed greatly and economic concerns have risen, leading some to debate just what America's role should now be in the world.